 Patient Safety Message

-OFC is asking patients experiencing flu-like symptoms (fever, cough, shortness of breath) or have been in close contact with anyone with flu-like symptoms to please call and reschedule your appointments.
+Appointments: OFC is asking patients experiencing COVID-19 symptoms (fever, cough, shortness of breath, fatigue, sore throat, headache, gastrointestinal symptoms (nausea, vomiting, diarrhea), new loss of taste or smell or muscle body aches) or have been in close contact with anyone with COVID-19 or COVID-19 symptoms to please call and reschedule your appointment(s).
 If you have traveled from a Level 3 country with a return date in the past 14 days, we request that you call and reschedule your appointments.

 If you have questions regarding your care or upcoming appointment, please call (507) 386-6600.

 MDH COVID-19 Hotline: (651) 201-3920, Monday-Friday, 8 a.m.-4:30 p.m.

 Mayo Clinic Health System COVID-19 Hotline: (507) 594-6500

 The best orthopaedic and urgent care is right here for you.
 Every member of our team is board certified or board eligible, as set out by the guidelines of the American Board of Orthopaedic Surgery.
 We’re members of the American Academy of Orthopaedic Surgeons and we meet or exceed Academy standards for continuing education and recertification.